uzh-dqbm-cmi/lab-website/content/opportunity/ai-software-engineer/index.md

 - Pre-processing, post-processing, and annotation of data to support production systems.
 - Develop and train large multimodal AI models for pressing medical data.

-The successful applicant will contribute to projects related to work, such as:
+The successful applicant will contribute to projects such as:

-- **RadVLM:** Conversational Vision-Language Model for Radiology.
+- **RadVLM** — Conversational Vision-Language Model for Radiology.
-- **RADICAL:** Radiology AI-Driven Clinical Decision-Making with Multi-Modal Exploration
+- **RADICAL** — Radiology AI-Driven Clinical Decision-Making with Multi-Modal Exploration.

-## Your profile
+---

-**MINIMUM QUALIFICATIONS**
+## Minimum Qualifications

-**Education:**
+**Education**

-- M.Sc. in Machine Learning, Computer Science, Applied Mathematics, Computational Science, or a related field, or equivalent experience
+- M.Sc. in Machine Learning, Computer Science, Applied Mathematics, Computational Science, or a related field, or equivalent experience.

 **Experience**